nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 ##### What blockers do I have:
 * Require the collision to detect the blockers, and moving objects which will simplify game over feature

-#### XP Core Values
-For this part once the game is almost ready we again took everyones feedback and redesigned our components so that overall game look more appealing.
-Thus we focused on “Feedback” value.

 ##### Team Member Name:
 Saket Relan